smedina0/cardcollector/README.md

 ## Summary

-This app allows users to store their favorite cards and search data on them.
+This app allows users to store their favorite cards and record card cleanings/tools as well as locations of vendors that card is available at.

 ## Technologies Used